finbourne/lusid-sdk-java/sdk/docs/PropertyDefinitionsApi.md

     String domain = "NotDefined"; // String | The domain of the specified property.
     String scope = "scope_example"; // String | The scope of the specified property.
     String code = "code_example"; // String | The code of the specified property.
 Together with the domain and scope this uniquely
     Map<String, Property> requestBody = new HashMap(); // Map<String, Property> | The properties to be created or updated.
 Each property in   the request must be keyed by its unique property key.
 This has the format {domain}/{scope}/{code}, for example   'PropertyDefinition/Manager/Id'.
     String successMode = "Partial"; // String | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial. try {
-      BatchUpsertPropertyDefinitionPropertiesResponse result = apiInstance.upsertPropertyDefinitionProperties(domain, scope, code, requestBody, successMode);
+      BatchUpsertPropertyDefinitionPropertiesResponse result = apiInstance.upsertPropertyDefinitionProperties(domain, scope, code, requestBody)
+            .successMode(successMode)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling PropertyDefinitionsApi#upsertPropertyDefinitionProperties");